cmancone/clearskies/docs/5_handlers.md

  1. You use an RDS to store the bulk of your product data
  2. You use ECS for your API endpoints, running your Python code via a uWSGI server (to avoid issues with cold boots for sporadic loads).
 These connect to your database via credentials fetched out of SSM.
  3. A number of background processes run via Lambda.
 These connect to your database via IAM Auth.
  4. Developers occassionally run processes on their local machines against the database.
 These connect to the database via IAM Auth and use a bastion host to access the database.
-They connect to the bastion host using SSM instead of SSH to avoid having open ports.
+They connect to the bastion host using SSM instead of SSH to avoid having open ports on the bastion.

 ### Folder Structure